 Lavender loves sun, well-draining soil and drying out between watering.
 If you live in an area with high rainfall, you will need to make sure you plant lavender in a raised bed or pot to make sure it doesn’t stay too wet.

-Placing lavender in a sunny spot in your garden will bring bees and good insects.
+Placing lavender in a sunny spot in your garden to grow more flowers that will attract bees and good insects.
 They will grow well with flowers like roses and other Mediterranean herbs like rosemary, oregano and thyme.
 The other tip to grow healthy lavender is to trim the dead flower heads once they have finished.
 This will promote new growth and keep your lavender looking fresh.

 Check out a quick guide on how to grow lavender.